niftynei/droidtalks/gradle/gradle_presentation.md

 ---

+## Dynamic Typing

-## Use the `def` keyword!
+Use the `def` keyword!

 Groovy:

 `def variable`
 `String variable`

 ^ If you want your IDE to help you out, it’s still ok to declare the type.
-This is where the duck and static typing part of the turducken comes in.

 ---

-# GStrings
+## GStrings

-^ Groovy Strings.
-Sort of like templating languages (like Smarties if you do PHP)

----

 Java: